The NCC Sustainable Development Strategy is our road map to continue building a greener Capital Region.

 In 2009, the NCC launched its first corporate environmental strategy, Building a Greener Capital, which contained ambitious targets for environmental action in five areas:

 This strategy is currently in a process of renewal, as it expired in March 2018.
-A final report for the 2009–2017 period will be presented to the Board of Directors on June 21, and will be made available to the public shortly after.

 The draft NCC Sustainable Development Strategy, 2018–2023, provides a focused and innovative agenda for environmental leadership in Canada’s Capital Region that ensures the integration of environmental and social perspectives into daily decision making.
 It reflects the NCC’s commitment to working with its partners, stakeholders and the public to continue building a greener and more sustainable Capital Region together.